Running frequent and targeted crawls of your website is a key part of improving its technical health and improving rankings in organic search.

 URLs matching the designated path are counted.
 When the limits have been reached, all further matching URLs go into the “Page Group Restrictions” report and are not crawled.

-Run test "Web Crawls" to ensure your configuration is correct and you're ready to run a full crawl.
+Run one more test crawl to ensure your configuration is correct and you’re ready to run a full crawl.

 Ensure you’ve increased the “Crawl Limit” before running a more in-depth crawl.